LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/bestPractices.md

 ### Discover intents that are ripe for automation

-If the average duration is low, high confidence intent, high volumen intent, then it could be automated and time given back to human agents.
+If the average duration is low, high confidence intent, high volume intent, then it could be automated and time given back to human agents.

 ### Explore how bots are performing on particular intents